-No, it’s not an espionage mission, but almost… Your customers usually belong to groups or communities, online and offline.
-We realized that it is in the heart of these communities that we could gather the most beneficial information to generate leads.
-Identify the groups and communities that are relevant to your target audience.
+Your customers usually belong to groups or communities, online and offline.
+It is in the heart of these communities that we could gather the most beneficial marketing information to generate qualified leads.
+Identify the groups and communities that are relevant to your target audience and ideal customer.
 Are your primary customers predominantly moms?
-There are a multitude of groups for moms on Facebook and on different forums online.
+There are a multitude of online groups for moms on Facebook and on different forums online.
 Are your target audience web designers?
 The same goes for a multitude of groups and communities of web designers.

-If your company’s main objective is to educate your clients on a particular subject, organizing your own event will have more impact.
+If your company’s main objective is to educate your clients on a particular subject, organizing your own event will be more impactful.
 Find partners who will help you set it up.
-You can also organize live educational events on Facebook and/or Youtube, and gather all the information and contacts of your participants.
+You can also organize live educational events such as webinars or live events on social media, and gather all the information and contacts of your participants.
 This will also help you generate new social media leads.

-LinkedIn has more than 450 million members and has become one of the largest networking hubs in the world and one of the leading channels for online social marketing and sales.
-Less popular than Facebook and Instagram, LinkedIn still channels 80% of the B2B conversion rates achieved on social networks and has a qualified and attentive audience.
+LinkedIn has more than 630 million members and has become one of the largest networking hubs in the world and one of the leading channels for online social B2B and sales.
+Less popular than and Instagram, LinkedIn still channels 80% of the B2B conversion rates achieved on social networks and has a qualified and attentive audience.

-LinkedIn allows you to identify your potential customers, influencers and groups most likely to use your service or product, and to expand your professional network.
+LinkedIn allows you to identify your buyer persona, potential customers, influencers, and groups most likely to use your service or product and to expand your professional network.
 Are you selling software to improve operational efficiency and possibly replace internal and human resources?
-Create a profile that stands out and reflects your products, services and values, then look for companies that recruit in large numbers and would, therefore, be interested in using such software.
-Establish your list of prospects, examine the groups they belong to, and then join these groups, as seen above.
-Use Inmail on LinkedIn or install Sales Navigator to directly approach, at low cost, individuals or companies that might be interested in what you offer.
-However, be careful not to try to sell directly or advertise aggressively through these channels!
-Just educate, inform, suggest, dialogue.
+Create a profile that stands out and reflects your products, services, and values then look for companies that are recruiting in that field and would, therefore, be interested in using your software.

-Like most social networks, regularly publish news or current topics related to your business, this will increase traffic to your page.
-According to Forrester, 72% of sellers who use social networks get 18% more leads than their competitors and generate 17% more conversation.
+Like most networks, regularly publish news or current topics related to your business.
+This will increase traffic to your page.
+According to Forrester , 72% of sellers who use social networks get 18% more leads than their competitors and generate 17% more conversation.
 So encourage your contacts to comment on your publications, your strategy will be all the more effective!

 4. Content and referencing

-As we discuss in another article (link), your content is a very effective way to optimize your organic search engine optimization and to make your company known to your target market segments.
-Your content, directly hosted on your website, can also be shared easily and for free on all social media platforms or by email.
+As we discuss in another article, your marketing content is a very effective way to optimize your organic search engine ranking and increase brand awareness among your target market segments.
+Your content, directly hosted on your website, can also be shared easily and for free on all social media platforms or by email marketing.
 Convenient!
-So don’t hesitate to invest your time and energy in creating original and accessible content that will bring you visibility and notoriety.
+So don’t hesitate to invest your time and resources in creating original and accessible valuable content that will bring you visibility and notoriety.

-Having educational content focused on the questions most frequently asked by your customers will certainly help you for your SEO but don’t forget the other basics of SEO: build your content around the most important keywords, add alt text to your images, meta tags and meta descriptions for each web page, optimize the performance and accessibility of the website, add internal and external links to your pages in addition to building a strong online presence with pages that will point to your website to increase its credibility with search engines.
-Although this takes time and requires a good strategy, it is not necessary to spend a lot of money to get a good ranking on Google that will increase your visibility and eventually generate leads.
+Having educational content focused on most frequently asked questions by your customers will certainly help you with your SEO but don’t forget the other SEO basics: build your content around the most important keywords, add alt text to your images, meta tags and meta descriptions for each web page, optimize the performance and accessibility of the website, add internal and external links to your pages in addition to building a strong online presence with pages that will point to your website to increase its credibility with search engines.
+Although this takes time and requires a good strategy, it is not necessary to spend a lot of money to get a good ranking on Google that will increase your visibility and eventually support in generating leads.

 5. Your customers are your champions

 Can your existing partners or customers become your company or product champions?
-Sometimes it only takes a few people with enough clout to get into the right circles, make themselves known and start generating leads.
+Sometimes it only takes a few influential people to get into the right circles, create awareness, and initiate lead generation.
 Don’t underestimate the power of a good referral.

 To give you an example, I recently facilitated an educational workshop and mentioned a few companies whose tools I use to make my job easier.
-The very next day, I received phone calls and emails from some of these companies, thanks to the participants of my workshop who had taken a closer look at them following my training.
-Since then, these companies have been sending me free, customized content that I can now use for my workshops and training.
+The very next day, I received a phone call from one of those companies because of the new lead this has generated for them.
+Since then, this company has been sending me free, customized content that I can now use for my workshops and training.